aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.2.
 Activate

-- **Actor:** Guardian of the Court
+- **Actor:** Guardian of the Protocol
 - **Inputs:**
     - **Amount:** Amount of guardian tokens to be activated for the next term
 - **Authentication:** Open.
 Implicitly, only guardians with some available balance can call this function
 - **Pre-flight checks:**
-    - Ensure that the Court term is up-to-date.
+    - Ensure that the Protocol term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure that the requested amount is greater than zero
     - Ensure that the guardian's available balance is enough for the requested amount
-    - Ensure that the new active balance is greater than the minimum active balance for the Court
+    - Ensure that the new active balance is greater than the minimum active balance for the Protocol
     - Ensure that the total active balance held in the registry does not reach the limit
 - **State transitions:**
-    - Update current Court term if needed
+    - Update current Protocol term if needed
     - Process previous deactivation requests if there is any, increase the guardian's available balance
     - Update the guardian's active balance for the next term
     - Decrease the guardian's available balance

 ### 4.4.3.
 Deactivate

-- **Actor:** Guardian of the Court
+- **Actor:** Guardian of the Protocol
 - **Inputs:**
     - **Amount:** Amount of guardian tokens to be deactivated for the next term
 - **Authentication:** Open.
 Implicitly, only guardians with some activated balance can call this function
 - **Pre-flight checks:**
-    - Ensure that the Court term is up-to-date.
+    - Ensure that the Protocol term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure that the unlocked active balance of the guardians is enough for the requested amount
-    - Ensure that the remaining active balance is either zero or greater than the minimum active balance for the Court
+    - Ensure that the remaining active balance is either zero or greater than the minimum active balance for the Protocol
 - **State transitions:**
-    - Update current Court term if needed
+    - Update current Protocol term if needed
     - Process previous deactivation requests if there is any, increase the guardian's available balance
     - Create a new deactivation request object for the next term

 ### 4.4.4.
 Stake

-- **Actor:** Guardian of the Court
+- **Actor:** Guardian of the Protocol
 - **Inputs:**
     - **Amount:** Amount of tokens to be staked
     - **Data:** Optional data that can be used to request the activation of the transferred tokens